apache/flink-web/docs/content/posts/2025-10-01-release-flink-agents-0.1.0.md

 ## What is Apache Flink Agents

-Apache Flink Agents is a brand-new sub-project from the Apache Flink community.
-It's an open-source framework for building event-driven streaming agents that can operate with scalability, reliability, and real-time responsiveness.
+Apache Flink Agents is a new sub-project of Apache Flink for building event-driven AI agents directly on Flink’s streaming runtime.
+It unifies stream processing and autonomous agents in one framework, combining Flink's proven strengths -- scale, low latency, fault tolerance, and state management -- with agent capabilities -- LLMs, tools, memory, and dynamic orchestration.

 ### Why Apache Flink Agents Matters

-While AI agents have made rapid progress in interactive applications like chatbots, most still operate outside the high-throughput, low-latency world of real-time data processing.
-Yet in industrial settings -- from e-commerce and finance to IoT and logistics -- critical decisions must be made instantly in response to live events: a payment failure, a sensor anomaly, a user click.
-These workloads demand more than just intelligence -- they require massive scale, millisecond latency, fault tolerance, and stateful coordination, all of which are strengths of Apache Flink.
-But until now, there’s been no unified framework to bring agentic AI patterns into this proven streaming ecosystem.
-Apache Flink Agents bridges this gap.
+While AI agents have made rapid progress in interactive applications like chatbots and copilots, these systems typically operate in synchronous, one-off interactions.
+Many business use cases cannot wait for a user to prompt them into action.
+In industrial settings such as e-commerce, finance, IoT, and logistics, critical decisions must be made instantly in response to live events like a payment failure, a sensor anomaly, or a user click.

+To succeed in production, enterprise agents must be capable of:
+- Operating on live, high-volume event streams such as transactions, sensor anomalies, or user clicks.
+- Running continuously and autonomously, not only when prompted.
+- Guaranteeing safety, auditability, and recovery when something goes wrong.

+These workloads require more than intelligence alone.
+They demand massive scale, millisecond latency, fault tolerance, and stateful coordination.
+These are exactly the strengths of Apache Flink.

+Until now, there has been no unified framework to bring agentic AI patterns into Flink’s proven streaming ecosystem.
+Apache Flink Agents bridges this gap by treating agents as event-driven microservices that are always-on, reliable, and scalable.

 ### Key Features

-Building on Flink's battle-tested streaming engine, Apache Flink Agents inherits distributed, at-scale, fault-tolerant structured data processing and mature state management, and adds first-class abstractions for Agentic AI building blocks and functionalities -- large language models (LLMs), prompts, tools memory, dynamic orchestration, observability, and more.
+Building on Flink's battle-tested streaming engine, Apache Flink Agents inherits distributed, at-scale, fault-tolerant structured data processing and mature state management, and adds first-class abstractions for Agentic AI building blocks and functionalities -- large language models (LLMs), prompts, tools, memory, dynamic orchestration, observability, and more.

 The key features of Apache Flink Agents include:
 - **Massive Scale and Millisecond Latency:** Processes massive-scale event streams in real time, leveraging Flink's distributed processing engine.